SimonFolkerts/Summative-3-Full-Example/README.md

 On the front end we modify the upload method to manually construct formData representing our fields.
 This lets us send the image up to multer, as application/json data wouldn't work.

 On the back end, multer is configured on the posts route and attached as middleware to the post endpoint.
 Here the data is assembled into the new document from the model and saved.

+# 4: List Vue
+Now that basic upload is ready we can add the ability to view a list of uploaded posts.
+A new componenet is created on the front end that can be used to view the list.

+This new component has the ability to GET request to the server, which has a new route added that can handle GET requests to POST.
+The endpoint retreives the posts from the database and sends them back as JSON data.
+Note the use of `lean()` on the .find() method, this ensures that the data comes back as a simple object, instead of using a mongoose document model.
+It also means that the image data is converted to base64, which can be rendered in image tags using a special code in the src atttribute.

+Some minimal styling is added as well.